pranaykargam/Dev-Tinder-web-Frontend/README.md

 - purchased domain name from godaddy
 - signup cloudflare & add new domain name
 - change the nameserver in the godaddy to cloudflare nameserver
-- and then wait for few hours and then add a record in the cloudflare
-- after the approval it will work in 24 hours